The Cost of Buying a Property in France: Negotiating, Taxes, & Fees

 France has long been known for its low house prices and although this is still true in comparison to the UK property market, for example, it still depends very much on where and what you are looking to buy.

-Average house prices vary dramatically depending on the region—from €80,000 in more isolated rural areas to over €400,000 along the Côte d’Azur—and they are steadily increasing year upon year.
+Average house prices vary dramatically depending on the region—from under €100,000 in more isolated rural areas to well over €400,000 along the Côte d’Azur—and, after two years of slowdown, the Notaires de France reported a modest recovery in 2025, with apartment prices ticking up slightly and house prices broadly stable.

 Ultimately, the most important thing is deciding on the right property and the right price for you.